sachin62025/summary/README.md

 ## Aplication
 ![Screenshot 2024-12-30 180911](https://github.com/user-attachments/assets/e68a73b5-4c38-4e68-b384-57415759b77d)

+## Live Demo

+You can try the application live at: [Content Summarizer](https://summary-application.streamlit.app/)

 ## Installation

 To run this application, you'll need to have Python installed.
 Follow these steps to set up the project: